guydoshlab/ribofootPrinter2/README.md

 openpyxl v3.1.5

 ## Alignment files
 *ribofootPrinter* is compatible with bowtie1 aligned SAM files.
-We use the bowtie indexed version of the MANEv1.4_shortnames.fasta reduced transcriptome file for alignments (EBWT file extension), found [here](https://github.com/guydoshlab/ribofootPrinter2.0-beta/tree/main/preparation/MANE_v1.4_Preparation/output_files) (unzip before use).
+We use the bowtie indexed version of the MANEv1.4_shortnames.fasta reduced transcriptome file for alignments (EBWT file extension), found [here](https://github.com/guydoshlab/ribofootPrinter2.1/tree/main/preparation/MANE_v1.4_Preparation/output_files) (unzip before use).

 An overview on how to run the different *ribofootPrinter* scripts is listed below.
-This includes example code which can be used directly on the datasets provided [here](https://zenodo.org/records/17917807).
+This includes example code which can be used directly on the data files (SAM and ROCC) provided [here](https://zenodo.org/records/17917807).

-More details on preparation of the MANE transcriptome for alignment (shortnames.FASTA) and ribofootPrinter (longnames.FASTA) can be found [here](https://github.com/guydoshlab/ribofootPrinter2.0-beta/tree/main/preparation/MANE_v1.4_Preparation/).
+More details on preparation of the MANE transcriptome for alignment (shortnames FASTA file) and ribofootPrinter (longnames FASTA file) can be found [here](https://github.com/guydoshlab/ribofootPrinter2.1/tree/main/preparation/MANE_v1.4_Preparation/).

-More details how to view your aligned reads in IGV can be found [here](https://github.com/guydoshlab/ribofootPrinter2.0-beta/tree/main/preparation/MANE_v1.4_IGV).
+More details how to view your aligned reads in IGV can be found [here](https://github.com/guydoshlab/ribofootPrinter2.1/tree/main/preparation/MANE_v1.4_IGV).

 # Running the *ribofootPrinter* package
 All scripts are run in the terminal by calling python and providing the python script and settings as described below.
 An overview of the different settings is provided in table format for each script.